 Campers are assigned to cabins based on age and separated by gender, so your child will be put in a cabin with 5 or 6 other campers closest in age.
 We are unable to accept roommate requests.
 However, due to the proximity of the cabins to each other and the many activities we offer, campers have several opportunities throughout the day to spend time with campers in other cabins.

-To receive the early-bird discount, full payment must be received by March 1.
-Balance of all payments is due by May 1, or the camper’s spot may be offered to those on the waitlist for that particular session.
+All payments are due by May 1, or the camper’s spot may be offered to those on the waitlist for that particular session.
 Special payment arrangements can be made by writing the Camp Director, but such requests must be received prior to the May 1 deadline.
 All balances will be billed to the camper’s parents, regardless of any parish subsidies, so parents are encouraged to ensure that all parish subsidies are paid before the May 1 deadline to avoid losing their camper’s spot in the session.

 After registering your child for summer camp, you must fill out the online Health Form no later than 1 month before your child’s camp session begins.
 You must pay the camp tuition in full by May 1, unless special payment arrangements have been made.
 Also, please prepare your child for camp by reading through the Camper Parent Handbook.